flo1met/uva-presentation-template/README.md

 # UvA RevealJS — Quarto Presentation Template

-A Quarto extension for creating academic presentations with University of Amsterdam branding, designed for international conferences.
+A Quarto extension for creating academic presentations with University of Amsterdam branding.

-**Features**

-- UvA red (`#BC0031`) colour scheme throughout
-- Centred title slide with red accent rule
-- UvA wordmark logo in the slide footer
-- Red left-border heading style
-- Full-red section divider slides
-- Styled tables, code blocks, blockquotes, and callouts
-- Helper classes for two-column layouts, text sizing, and highlights

 ---